xregistry/spec/core/spec.md

 Group is similar to a "directory" on a filesystem.

 Resources represent the main data of interest for the Registry.
 In the filesystem analogy, these would be the "files".
-All Resource exists under a single Group and, similar to Groups, has a set of Registry metadata.
+All Resources exists under a single Group and, similar to Groups, has a set of Registry metadata.
 However, unlike a Group which only has Registry metadata, each Resource can have a "document" associated with it.
 For example, a "schema" Resource might